 The panel is scheduled for Wednesday, Feb.
 5, 2020 from 6 to 8 p.m. at the Porter Sandford Performing Arts Center, located at 3181 Rainbow Dr. in Decatur.
 Residents can arrive from 4 to 6 p.m. to try out the new machines.

 “I want to ensure DeKalb residents have faith in the system and equal access to voting free of disenfranchisement,” Cochran-Johnson said in a statement.

 In DeKalb, about 27,700 voters were deemed “inactive” and were placed on the list to be purged from the rolls, elections director Erica Hamilton said at a recent Board of Registrations and Elections meeting.
-Their registrations won’t be removed if they sign and return postage-paid postcards within 30 days.
-They can also restore their voting status by voting or re-registering to vote.

 “Understanding the approaching purge, I want to get an early start on checking the voter status of DeKalb residents,” Cochran-Johnson said.
 “I hear my constituents loud and clear when they voice concerns and I’m dedicated to ensuring no vote goes uncounted.”

 The town hall panel will include speakers from the Georgia Secretary of State’s Office and DeKalb elections board.
 They will discuss topics including voting practices, absentee voting procedures, ballot processing times and provisional ballots.
 Attendees will also be able to check their voting status and register to vote at the event.

 Voters in six pilot counties — which did not include DeKalb — cast ballots on the new voting system during local elections earlier this month.
 There were some minor problems, but officials said the first trial of the new machines went smoothly overall.

 Support real journalism.
 Support local journalism.
 Subscribe to The Atlanta Journal-Constitution today.
 See offers.